Logo of Piisa

 The locations of the first innovation rounds of the pilots.

-The first innovation rounds of the pilots are designed to cover different European biogeographical regions: atlantic (Netherlands, pilot 1) and continental (France, pilot 2 and Germany, pilot 4). boreal (Finland, pilot 3), mediterranean (Portugal, pilot 5).
+The first innovation rounds of the PIISA pilots are designed to cover different European biogeographical regions: Atlantic (Netherlands, pilot 1), Continental (France, pilot 2 and Germany, pilot 4), Boreal (Finland, pilot 3) and Mediterranean (Portugal, pilot 5).

 According to Risk Data Hub’s vulnerability index (European Commission Disaster Risk Management Knowledge Centre 2022*), the vulnerability indices of the first pilot countries are: